Canada’s Food Guide (CFG)

 - Canada’s food guide ‘pull-up’ banners and displays - Print files for the ‘pull-up’ banners/displays can be made available upon request.
 Please contact firstname.lastname@example.org if you are interested in printing these files.

 - Canada’s food guide snapshot - PDF files for the snapshot and the postcard among other resources can be found on the CFG website here.
-Print files for professional printing of the Canada’s food guide ‘snapshot’ can be made available upon request.
+Print files for professional printing of the Canada’s food guide ‘snapshot’ can be made available upon request to Health Canada.
 Please submit the Application for Copyright Clearance on Health Canada Works if you are interested in printing these files.

 Please continue to refer to Health Canada’s Prenatal Nutrition Guidelines, based on the 2007 Canada’s food guide, until further notice.